GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/hosting/index.md

 layout: "layouts/doc-post.njk"
 title: "Chrome Web Store"
 date: 2012-09-18
-updated: 2018-06-12
+updated: 2021-12-10
 description: >
-  How to host your extension in the Chrome Web Store and update an extension that's hosted in the Chrome Web Store.
+  How to publish and update your extension in the Chrome Web Store.
 ---

-{% include 'partials/extensions/mv2page-in-mv3.md' %}

 Most extensions are hosted in the [Chrome Web Store][1] to best [protect users from malicious extensions][2].